 Groundnut is a dual-purpose crop.
 It can be cultivated as an oil crop as well as a protein or a pulse or leguminous crop.
-Although it is a leguminous crop, it is mainly grown for its oil.
+Although groundnut is a leguminous crop, it is mainly grown for its oil, used as for the production of animal feeds, for making soup in Africa, eating locally in combination with maize, garri or bread

 The seed called nut contains about 40 – 55% oil, 30% protein and 18% carbohydrate.
 Industrial products of groundnut include: